-During the last century, many industrial workers - insulators, pipefitters, electricians, carpenters, and metalsmiths among many others - have been exposed to asbestos carrying out a number of duties related to their job functions.
-Today, while asbestos has been replaced by other insulation materials, the toxic substance continues to impact thousands of former industrial workers as illnesses associated with asbestos exposure - such as asbestosis and mesothelioma - often do not become evident for 10 to 40 years after the initial exposure.
+During the last century, many industrial workers - insulators, pipefitters, electricians, carpenters, and metalsmiths among many others - have been exposed to asbestos while carrying out a number of duties related to their job functions.
+Today, while asbestos has been replaced by other insulation materials, the toxic substance continues to impact thousands of former industrial workers as illnesses associated with asbestos exposure - such as lung cancer and mesothelioma - often do not become evident for 10 to 40 years after the initial exposure.

 Veterans who served in the military prior to regulatory actions taken in the 1970s that restricted the use of asbestos may have endured long-term exposure while performing their everyday duties on the job including shipbuilding, welding, removal of asbestos materials due to renovation, repairs, or demolition, and various other trades.
 Even though the health risks posed by breathing asbestos fibers are well-known, as exposure to asbestos becomes less frequent the symptoms may be misdiagnosed more often.

 If you suffered long-term exposure to asbestos, you may be at risk of developing asbestosis, a chronic respiratory disease caused when microscopic thread-like asbestos fibers are breathed into the lungs and accumulate with repeated exposure causing irritation and scarring of the tissue.
 If many fibers are inhaled over a long period of time, the cumulative scarring of alveoli inhibits their ability to exchange oxygen and carbon dioxide.
 The result is that oxygen exchange is diminished, your lung capacity diminishes, and you feel increasingly short of breath.
 Also, because the lungs become stiff, like a dried sponge, it takes a great deal of muscular effort to expand during inhalation.